kimruddock/pawelgrzybek.github.io/_posts/2017-01-30-whats-new-in-ecmascript-2017.md

 ## Async functions

 Chained callbacks should have been ditched a long time ago.
 The combination of promises and generators provides a much better opportunity to work with asynchronous code in ECMAScript.
-[Async functions](https://tc39.github.io/ecmascript-asyncawait/) proposed by [Brian Terlson](https://twitter.com/bterlson) introduces a readable syntactic sugar for this powerful combination.
+[Async functions](https://tc39.github.io/ecmascript-asyncawait/) proposed by [Brian Terlson](https://twitter.com/bterlson) introduces a syntactic sugar for this powerful combination.
 [Jake Archibald](https://twitter.com/jaffathecake) published a [good introduction](https://developers.google.com/web/fundamentals/getting-started/primers/async-functions) to the subject but if you are looking for a deeper explanation with tons of examples and use cases I highly recommend you have a look at ["Understanding JavaScript’s async await"](https://ponyfoo.com/articles/understanding-javascript-async-await) by [Nicolás Bevacqua](https://twitter.com/nzgb).

 ```
 async function doSomething(id) {